Information about teaching activities at NHH during the corona pandemic.

 - Please also act in accordance with the one-way traffic in the corridors.

 For all course activities at NHH there will be a digital alternative this spring.
 This will be the case both at the bachelor and master levels.
 In some courses the main activities will be planned as physical activities, in others they will be digital, and some courses may even be carried out fully digitally.
 However, physical meeting places are important and the school hopes to see as many students as possible on campus in the spring.
+Notice that sometimes the digital alternative might be “live” in our time zone (CET).
+You should take this into account if deciding to follow courses digitally from outside Europe.

 The school considers physical activities to be of particular importance for new students.
 This implies that, except in the case of a complete shutdown due to Covid-19, for bachelor students the need for physical meeting places will be met at the programme level.